 I’m Samia, I live in Somerset with my husband Steve and three daughters, Evie, Poppy and Jorgie.
 Jorgie was diagnosed at six months with infantile spasms and we fought for a very long time to get seizure control.

 We were very lucky to have been part of MAISEY which is multi agency support and had access to Portage, Physio, and SALT to help get Jorgie heading in the right direction.
-She is currently seizure free and working really hard at catching up with her peers, she is very cheeky and lights up the lives of all around her.
+She is working really hard at catching up with her peers, she is very cheeky and lights up the lives of all around her.

 When Jorgie was first diagnosed I raised money tirelessly for Epilepsy Research because there was no infantile spasms charity available (and I moaned about this year in and year out, because IS is not just epilepsy, when left untreated or misdiagnosed it can cause lifelong damage).